cncf/tag-security/assessments/README.md

 * [Evaluation README.md](guide/joint-readme-template).
 This readme is created at the end of the joint evaluation by the security reviewers to provide a high level summary of the joint evaluation and is considered when reviewing for due diligence.

+### CNCF and TOC process alignment

+**Sandbox** The _self-assessment artifact_ is first created while the project is in the **sandbox**.
+It is the starting point for projects to consider their security health.

+**Incubation** If a self-assessment artifact was not created during sandbox, it may be created as part of **incubation**.
+It is the starting point for projects to consider their security health.
+The _joint-evaluation artifact_ is created during **incubation**.
+It leverages the information from the self-assessment and assists projects in becoming more security mature.

+**Graduation** If the CNCF or the project chooses to undergo a security audit, the information from the self-assessment and joint-evaluation are incredibly useful for auditors.
+Both of these artifacts also assist security teams with a comprehensive understanding of the threat and risk posture of the project.

 ### Use of a completed package